 Conclusion: It also depends on the small differences

 The statement is symptomatic.
 When it comes to the fact that women are still underrepresented in the IT and tech industry, we must certainly talk about differences in content and open sexism.

-However, this is not systematically used, but seems rather system-immortal.
-It is therefore important to address the differences in thinking and corporate culture, which still make it difficult for women, especially with the family, to gain a foothold in the IT and tech industry so step by step change the mentality.
-Only then can things change sustainably.
+However, this is not systematically operated, but seems much more intrinsically systemic: It is therefore important to address the differences in mindset and corporate culture, which still make it more difficult for women even with family to gain a foothold in the IT and tech industry and so step by step to change the mentality.
+Only then can something change sustainably.

 More knowledge - PDF download, eCourses or personal advice

 Offline download: Download or print this text as PDF for 24 hours - no distribution or duplication!
 When buying in "interests" the title: register, after purchase text Download at this URL, Buy multiple texts in one PDF: Book multiple copies and buy after purchase eMail communicate exact titles.
 Premium Members download 1 for free for a year.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!